When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 #2: Declutter Your Belongings

 Over time, you have probably accumulated a lot of stuff in your house.
-A lot of this stuff might have sentimental meaning, while other things may just be dust collectors.
+Some items might have sentimental meaning, while others may just be dust collectors.

 But all that stuff can affect how your home sells.